software-students-fall2022/specification-exercise-team-15/README.md

     - The user wants each game to contain clear labels (for example: action, card, simulation, etc.) and a description.
 It would be better if there is a comment section for each game.

-    - The user wants a place that shows all of his game playing history and habits (information collected and visualized from screen time).
+    - The user wants a place that shows all of his game playing history (information collected and visualized from screen time).
 It would be better if such information can be shown to his friend so that his friend can know his or her gaming habit better and schedule gaming times easier.

 ## Product Vision Statement